Skylake-dev/Notes/Computer Security/Computer Security.md

 Code injection technique used to modify or retrieve data from SQL databases.
 Consider a web app with a simple login page:
 ![login_page](assets/login_page.png)
-Suppose that tha backend code, in order to check if the user exists and the password is correct, does somthing like this:
+Suppose that the backend code, in order to check if the user exists and the password is correct, does somthing like this:
 ```java
 public void onLogon(Field txtUser, Field txtPassword) {
   SqlCommand cmd = new SqlCommand(String.Format("SELECT * FROM Users